SeeratArora/MCW-ML-Ops/Hands-on lab/Exercise 4: Setup and Run the Build Pipeline.md

 ### Task 4: Review Build Outputs

-1. Log in to [Azure Machine Learning studio](https://ml.azure.com) either directly or via the [Azure Portal](https://portal.azure.com).
+1. Log in to **Azure Machine Learning studio browsing** *ml.azure.com* either directly or via the **Azure Portal**.
 Make sure you select the Azure Machine Learning workspace that you created from the notebook earlier.
 Open your **Models** section, and observe the versions of the registered model: **compliance-classifier**.
 The latest version is the one registered by the build pipeline you ran in the previous task.

     ![In Azure Machine Learning Studio, models is selected in the left menu.
 A list of multiple versions of the compliance-classifier model is displayed in the Model list table with the largest version of the model highlighted in the table.](media/devops-build-outputs-01.png 'Registered Models in Azure Machine Learning studio')